RileyVaz/ME369P-Final-Project-Public/README.md

 https://drive.google.com/drive/folders/1-UtQ0X5nTJHMcUOAaTisVJr9Kmh7YTsy?usp=sharing
 ## quick guide
 The robot.py file takes in an input of a model that the user desires to use, and an image that the user wishes to evaluate.

+## Running the CNN model

+1. To run the CNN model, the following packages are requiredd in order to run pip install torch torchvision numpy matplotlib